Katy Perry: Philanthropy

-Activism
+Activism and political views

 Perry has publicly advocated for LGBT rights and admitted that she wrote "I Kissed a Girl" about her own bisexual experiences with other women.
 In 2017, she received a Nation Equality Award from Human Rights Campaign for "using her powerful voice and international platform to speak out for LGBTQ equality".
-In her acceptance speech, she discussed having bisexual experiences, her fluid sexuality, and thanked the LGBTQ+ community.
+During her acceptance speech, she discussed having bisexual experiences, her fluid sexuality, and thanked the LGBTQ+ community.
 In an Out interview in 2021, she was heralded as a "gay icon" with "I Kissed a Girl" being called a "bonafide queer anthem".
-She continued to thank the LGBTQ+ community in the same interview, saying: "I came from a very sheltered upbringing where it wasn't okay to be friends with anyone from that community.
-And now that is my community, [...]
-I wouldn't have survived without the community and it's amazing how full circle it's come and how much growth has happened since I started."
+Perry continued to thank the LGBTQ+ community in the same interview, saying: "I came from a very sheltered upbringing where it wasn't okay to be friends with anyone from that community.
+And now that is my community."
+She also mentioned "I wouldn't have survived without the community and it's amazing how full circle it's come and how much growth has happened since I started."
 Tomás Mier of Rolling Stone remarked Perry "championed queer folks, especially drag queens, throughout her career."

-She supported Stonewall during their "It gets better..... today" campaign to prevent homophobic bullying, and dedicated the music video to her song "Firework" to the It Gets Better Project.
-In 2008, Perry told Do Something she was proud to be an LGBT rights activist, saying "I've always been a very open-minded person, but I definitely believe in equality."
+She dedicated the music video to her song "Firework" to the It Gets Better Project.
 In June 2012, Perry expressed her hopes for LGBT equality, commenting "hopefully, we will look back at this moment and think like we do now concerning [other] civil rights issues.
 We'll just shake our heads in disbelief, saying, 'Thank God we've evolved.'
 That would be my prayer for the future."
 In December 2012, Perry was awarded the Trevor Hero Award by The Trevor Project for her work and activism on behalf of LGBT youth.

 Perry identifies as a feminist, and appeared in April 2013 in a video clip for the "Chime for Change" campaign that aimed to spread female empowerment.
 She has also said that America's lack of free health care drove her "absolutely crazy".
 Following the shooting at the Pulse nightclub in Orlando in June 2016, Perry and nearly 200 other artists and executives in music signed an open letter organized by Billboard addressed to United States Congress demanding increased gun control in the United States.